-In connection with the Tender Offer, we and Total entered into a Research & Collaboration Agreement (the "R&D Agreement") that established a framework under which the parties could engage in long-term research and development collaboration (the "R&D Collaboration").
-The R&D Collaboration encompassed a number of different projects ("R&D Projects"), with a focus on advancing technology in the area of photovoltaics.
-The primary purpose of the R&D Collaboration was to: (i) maintain and expand our technology position in the crystalline silicon domain; (ii) ensure our industrial competitiveness; and (iii) guarantee a sustainable position for both us and Total to be best-in-class industry players.
+In connection with the Tender Offer, we and Total entered into a Research & Collaboration Agreement (the "R&D Agreement") that establishes a framework under which the parties engage in long-term research and development collaboration (the "R&D Collaboration").
+The R&D Collaboration encompasses a number of different projects ("R&D Projects"), with a focus on advancing our technology position in the crystalline silicon domain, as well as ensuring our industrial competitiveness.

-The R&D Agreement contemplated a joint committee (the "R&D Strategic Committee") that identified, planned and managed the R&D Collaboration.
-Due to the impracticability of anticipating and establishing all of the legal and business terms that would be applicable to the R&D Collaboration or to each R&D Project, the R&D Agreement set forth broad principles applicable to the parties' potential R&D Collaboration, and the R&D Collaboration Committee established the particular terms governing each particular R&D Project consistent with the terms set forth in the R&D Agreement.
-In fiscal 2016, Total contributed \$0.6 million to us under the R&D Agreement.
+The R&D Agreement contemplates a joint committee (the "R&D Strategic Committee") to identify, plan and manage the R&D Collaboration.
+Due to the impracticability of anticipating and establishing all of the legal and business terms that would be applicable to the R&D Collaboration or to each R&D Project, the R&D Agreement sets forth broad principles applicable to the parties' potential R&D Collaboration, and the R&D Strategic Committee establishes the particular terms governing each particular R&D Project consistent with the terms set forth in the R&D Agreement.
+In fiscal 2017, Total contributed \$0.1 million to us under the R&D Agreement.